-The statistics for 2018 and 2019 represent the university's good faith effort to classify and include all reasonably identifiable Tyndall-related reports to designated campus officials.
-The university reviewed reports and concerns received by the Praesidium helpline, the Title IX Office, Risk Management, and the Office of Conduct, Accountability, and Professionalism.
-Most of the reports received through the helpline or other direct reporting services describe concerns about the manner in which Tyndall interacted with patients in a clinical setting; this conduct may fall outside of medical protocol or violate university policy and state or federal law, but does not squarely fit within the prescribed Clery definitions of rape or fondling.
-In some instances, the information in the report to the university is incomplete or unclear and does not meet the required elements for reporting under the Clery Act.
-Based on guidance from the Department of Education, the university will continue to review available and/or additional sources of information to determine whether additional crime reports should be included in the Tyndall-related statistics for 2018 and 2019.
+The statistics for 2018, 2019, and 2020 represent the university's good faith effort to classify and include all Clery-reportable incidents relating to Tyndall based on available information.
+The university reviewed information and concerns received by the Praesidium helpline, the Help and Hotline, the former Title IX Office, the former Office of Equity and Diversity, the Office of Equity, Equal Opportunity, and Title IX, Risk Management, and the Office of Conduct, Accountability, and Professionalism.
+Most of these reports described concerns about the manner in which Tyndall interacted with patients in a clinical setting, which may have violated medical protocols, but did not meet the Clery definitions of rape or fondling.
+In some instances, the information in the reports to the university was incomplete or unclear and did not meet all of the required elements for reporting under the Clery Act.
+In addition, the U.S. Department of Education advised the university that an averment in a federal or state civil complaint, without a direct report to a Campus Security Authority, does not constitute a Clery reportable incident.

-The Tyndall reports that met the required elements to be classified as rape under the Clery Act all occurred in the context of a gynecological exam; none involved reports of intercourse.
-In 2018, there were 100 reports of rape and 16 reports of fondling related to Tyndall.
+The Tyndall reports that met the required elements to be classified as rape or fondling under the Clery Act all occurred in the context of a gynecological exam; none involved reports of intercourse.
+In 2018, there were 120 reports of rape and 16 reports of fondling related to Tyndall.
 In 2019, there were seven reports of rape and two reports of fondling related to Tyndall.
+In 2020, there were 12 reports of rape and one report of fondling related to Tyndall.